Why You Need a Website Redesign

 Here are five reasons why you need to make a website redesign your top priority:

-- Web Credibility – An increasing number of people use the Internet to check out any company they are thinking of buying from or using services from.
+An increasing number of people use the Internet to check out any company they are thinking of buying from or using services from.
 This includes local stores and companies they will visit in person.
 Your website helps to show your credibility with potential customers.
-If your website is out-of-date, unprofessional, or disorganized, it leaves a bad first impression.
+If your website is out-of-date, unprofessional, or disorganised, it leaves a bad first impression.
 And that impression will stay with visitors.

-- Mobile Friendly – If you hadn’t noticed, more and more people browse the web using a mobile device.
+If you hadn’t noticed, more and more people browse the web using a mobile device.
 But, not all websites are mobile friendly.
-If your company’s website is not optimized for mobile devices, you are likely turning away potential customers.
+If your company’s website is not optimised for mobile devices, you are likely turning away potential customers.
 Visitors using mobile devices expect to have no issues viewing your site on a smaller screen.
 A non-mobile friendly website will need tons of scrolling, out of size fonts, and huge graphics.
 If mobile device users have such a problem, they are likely to go elsewhere.

-- Color and Layout – Selecting the right colors and layout can make a difference in how people judge your website.
-Many studies conducted for the past few decades show that some colors draw people while others repel.
-It is important to select a color theme that supports your business goals.
+Selecting the right colours and layout can make a difference in how people judge your website.
+Many studies conducted for the past few decades show that some colours draw people while others repel.
+It is important to select a colour theme that supports your business goals.
 The layout is also important.
 Most visitors like a clean layout with easy navigation.
 Making the wrong choices on color or layout can cost you business.